Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 You can also export user list to csv/xml file or add new Retailer POS user.

-- 	Click on **Add User** button then you will be directed to the following page:
+- 	Click on **Add Staff** button then you will be directed to the following page:

 ![RetailerPOS](./Retailer%20POS%20image/image010.png)